 Using UTS-Online, you can either study towards earning a degree or simply take courses as a non-matriculated student for your personal enrichment as a non-degree student.

 Your initial application here is as a "non-degree student".
-This application process is quick and does not require submission of extensive paperwork and transcripts, thereby allowing you to register in time for the October 6th deadline.
+This application process is quick and does not require submission of extensive paperwork and transcripts.

 All credits earned via UTS-Online can subsequently be applied toward your chosen degree program at UTS.
 Please use the form below to begin your application: